AdobeDocs/audience-manager.en/help/using/overview/aam-gdpr/aam-iab-plugin.md

 seo-description: Adobe provides you with the means to manage and communicate your users' privacy choices through the Opt-in functionality and through IAB Transparency and Consent Framework (TCF) support.
 This article describes the Audience Manager use cases that support the IAB TCF and how to implement IAB TCF support in Audience Manager.
 seo-title: Audience Manager Plug-in for IAB TCF
 solution: Audience Manager
-title: GDPR Considerations for Destinations
+title: Audience Manager Plug-in for IAB TCF
 ---

 # Audience Manager Plug-in for IAB TCF